-Regional specialities are always great to search out as you travel.
-This tasty noodle soup, Khao Soi ( or kow soy) is a speciality of Chiang Mai in the north of Thailand.
+Regional specialties are always great to search out as you travel.
+This tasty noodle soup, Khao Soi ( or kow soy) is a specialty of Chiang Mai in the north of Thailand.
 You’ll find it in restaurants and street stalls across the city.

 Above is a bowl of mild, coconut based, khao soi gai.
 Gai in Thailand means chicken but you will also find this traditional Chiang Mai noodle soup or curry in beef and tofu varieties.

-We’ll continue our investigations into Khao Soi, Chiang Mai’s signature dish, and hopefully be able to tell you where to find the best in town!
+We’ll continue our investigations into Chiang Mai’s signature dish, and hopefully, be able to tell you where to find the best in town!
 We’ll make our own version and show you how you can make this wonderful dish at home.
 Still in Thailand?
 Check out my guide to places to eat in Thailand here.

 We have a full guide to Thai food here if you want to know more.